craftcms/shopify/README.md

 const $variantInput = document.getElementById('variant');
 const $optionInputs = document.querySelectorAll('[data-option]');

-// Create a helper function to const findVariant = (options) => {
+// Create a helper function to test a map of options against known variants: const findVariant = (options) => {
   const variants = JSON.parse($variantInput.dataset.variants);

   // Use labels for the inner and outer loop so we can break out early:
   variant: for (const v in variants) {
     option: for (const o in options) {
+      // Option values are stored as `option1`, `option2`, or `option3` on each variant:
       if (variants[v][`option${o}`] !== options[o]) {
         // Didn't match one of the options?
 Bail: continue variant;